 📖 In your journal, reflect on your current level of physical activity.
 How often do you exercise, and for how long?
 What variety of physical activities do you typically engage in, and what are your feelings about those activities?

 😕 Do you experience anxiety over the physical sensations of exercise?
 If so, how has anxiety affected the consistency, frequency or intensity of your exercise routine?

 🔎 Find a 90-minute Bikram Yoga class in your area and sign up!
-Read these important tips on how to prepare for your first class.
 If you’re located in the Greater Vancouver Area, come practice with me at Yoga 360.
 Pro tip: Email me to let me know you’re coming (if I have a guest pass available, it’s yours)!

 👩🏼⚕️ If you have concerns about your body’s ability to tolerate any new exercise routine, talk to your doctor first.

 ✏️ Take this 1-minute health anxiety (hypochondria) quiz to measure your progress and reveal your next steps to overcoming health anxiety.

 🙏🏼 Share this post - it may help someone you know begin a healthy, fearless life, free of anxiety.